jackiessb/followerScraper/README.md

 # followerScraper
-Scrapes the followers that you have on your Twitch channel and displays them to your Streamlabs/OBS setup.
+Scrapes the followers that you have on your Twitch channel and displays them to your Streamlabs/OBS setup through a text document.